 - Rental assistance includes payment of rent, including utilities, for housing which meets local housing codes/quality standards, HUD's standards for Fair Market Rent in the MSA and rent reasonableness requirements.
 Persons that receive rental assistance under this program must pay a portion of their rent and utilities as dictated by HUD guidelines.
 Rental assistance may include project or tenant based rental assistance but does not include short-term supportive housing or short-term rent, mortgage, and utility assistance described below.
 Rental assistance is not emergency assistance but helps individuals access permanent housing. - Short-Term Rent, Mortgage, and Utility (STRMU) Assistance provides payments to prevent the homelessness of a tenant or mortgagor of a dwelling for costs accruing over a period of not more than 21 weeks during any 52 week period.
 While HUD does not require compliance with Fair Market Rent guidelines, the City's guidelines specify that no rent will be paid that is higher than the applicable FMR.
 Neither local housing codes and housing quality standards, nor rent reasonableness requirements apply to STRMU.
 However, the City expects the assistance to be reasonable and to be used in emergency situations in order to prevent homelessness.
 STRMU is not appropriate as on-going assistance when less expensive, more appropriate housing should be obtained to ensure a client remains housed.
-All short-term rent, mortgage and utility assistance programs must comply with the guidelines dictated by the City. - Operating Costs for Housing include costs of property maintenance and upkeep, security measures, insurance, utility costs, furnishings and equipment, operating supplies and other incidental expenses.
+All short-term rent, mortgage and utility assistance programs must comply with the guidelines dictated by the City. - Operating/Leasing Costs for Housing include costs of property maintenance and upkeep, security measures, insurance, utility costs, furnishings and equipment, operating supplies and other incidental expenses.
 This category includes costs associated with the operation of Short-Term Supported Housing such as emergency and transitional shelters. - Hotel/Motel Vouchers will assist clients with HIV/AIDS and their families with 30 days of emergency housing (one-time).
 This practice will provide clients with temporary emergency shelter until appropriate housing is available.
-Per HUD, 30 days is the maximum. - Permanent Housing Placement helps establish the household in a housing unit and may include reasonable costs of security deposits and first month's rent to prevent homelessness.
-This shall not exceed two months of rent costs, and should be a one-time per year assistance. - Acquisition With or Without Minor Rehab include the costs of purchasing a unit or the down payment of a unit, which can be: single family, duplex, 4-plex or multi-family.
-Rehab must be minor. - Supportive Services include the costs of providing a wide range of supportive services like health, mental health, assessment, drug and alcohol abuse treatment and counseling, housing case management and other services necessary to ensure the housing stability of the program participant.
+Per HUD, 30 days is the maximum. - Permanent Housing Placement helps establish the household in a housing unit, including (but not limited to) application fees, related credit checks, reasonable security deposits and first month's rent necessary to move persons into permanent housing, provided such deposits do not exceed two months of rent and should be a one-time per year assistance. - Capital Development includes the costs of new construction, acquisition, rehabilitation, conversions, lease and repairs for single room occupancy facilities or community residences. - Supportive Services include the costs of providing a wide range of supportive services like health, mental health, assessment, drug and alcohol abuse treatment and counseling, housing case management, nutritional services, job training, transportation and other services necessary to ensure the housing stability of the program participant.
 Although supportive services not directly related to the provision of housing are eligible for HOPWA funding, housing-related activities will be considered a higher priority for funding. - Administrative Costs.
 Each project sponsor receiving a HOPWA grant may use no more than 7 percent of the amount received for administrative costs.
 A lump sum is not provided and costs may include only costs for general management, oversight, coordination, evaluation and reporting on eligible activities.
 Such costs do not include costs directly related to carrying out eligible activities, since those costs are eligible as part of the activity delivery costs of such activities.